 What can you do?

 - Sign the Petition.
 Add your name to the growing list of citizens in west-central Wisconsin who support AVR.
 Follow this link to sign the petition.
+If you would like to go one step further and help us collect signatures, you may download a hardcopy version of the petition and mail it in when complete.

 - Contact your State Assembly & State Senate candidates.
 Ask them to publicly pledge support for AVR in Wisconsin.
 Use the information from this website to tell them why they should support AVR.
 Not sure what districts you are in?
 Go here to find out what district you live in.